 What is a short squeeze?

-A short squeeze is when a stock price jumps sharply higher, forcing traders who had bet that the price would fall to buy the stock to cover their losing position.
+A short squeeze is when a stock price jumps sharply, forcing traders who bet the price would fall to buy the stock to cover their losing position.
 This buying can drive the stock price even higher.
 Short squeezes can happen in any market, but they are most common in stocks that have been declining for some time and then start to rebound.

 When a stock starts to rise after a period of decline, some traders will bet that it is just a temporary rebound and that the stock will soon resume its downward trend.

 Hedging refers to limiting your risks by making a trade that moves in the opposite direction to which you expect your stock to go.
-So if the stock moves against you’re other investment will decrease or limit your risk.
+So, if the stock moves against you’re other investment, it will decrease or limit your risk.

-Example: Mary owns 100 shares of Google Inc at $500 per share, worth $50,000.
+Example: Mary owns 100 shares of Google Inc. at $500 per share, worth $50,000.
 She has already made a huge profit on the stock, but she fears the stock will have a temporary fall due to a bad earnings report.
-She decides to short her own stock.
-Mary opens short trade for 100 shares of Google Inc at $500 per share.
+She decides to short her stock.
+Mary opened a short trade for 100 shares of Google Inc. at $500 per share.

 The broker credits the amount of $50,000 to her account, but she does not need to borrow the stock because she already owns it.